echopdx/coosbay/site/content/dining.md

   imgalt: Seafood dining on oregon's adventure coast

 ---
 Wherever you are at Oregon’s Adventure Coast, you will have a wide variety of dining and meal options.
-We have several family style eateries, as well as ethnic, chain, seafood and fine dining restaurants. \[Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.\](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.
+We have several family style eateries, as well as ethnic, chain, seafood and fine dining restaurants.
+[Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.

 ## Dining for Your Oregon Coast Vacation